aphp/HELIX/charts/helix/README.md

 The default Chart values allows the deployment of a working (although unsecure) version of the HELIX out-of-the-box.

-To install the chart, just type :
+To install the chart, just type  the following command:

 ```sh
 helm upgrade --install helix ./helix